 Hospitals and other healthcare-related segments are facing tremendous challenges as the country tries to overcome the spread of COVID-19.
 While fiscal stimulus will undoubtedly help, we see management team strength as the key to issuer resiliency across the sector: Those systems and facilities with experienced and prepared leadership are likely, in our view, to limit the financial risk exposure dramatically.

 Over the short term, the entire healthcare muni sector will be stressed as costs rise, resources are strained, and revenues decline.
-Many higher priced procedures and elective surgeries are likely to need to be rescheduled due to the redeployment of staffing and space to treat those who have contracted COVID-19.
-While we project the entire system will be under pressure, over the long term we see adversity potentially giving rise to opportunities for growth.
+Many higher-priced procedures and elective surgeries are likely to be rescheduled due to the redeployment of staffing and space to treat those who have contracted COVID-19.
+While we project the entire system will be under pressure, over the long term, we see adversity potentially giving rise to opportunities for growth.

 We think that those systems and facilities that can weather the storm and perform well in this environment are likely to gain market share and patient loyalty once we return to more normal conditions.
 Conversely, poor performance is likely, in our view, to have the opposite long-term effect.
 Once again, competent management teams are a crucial indicator for which systems are likely to perform best.